Search for long-lived particles using displaced vertices of oppositely charged leptons in 140 fb$^{-1}$ of pp collisions at $\sqrt{s} = 13$ TeV with the ATLAS detector: Results

 Observed and expected limits on the $Z'$ production cross-section times branching ratio as a function of lifetime are shown in Figure~\ref{fig:lim_zprime_1000} for $m_\mathrm{S}=1000~\GeV$.
+Both the observed and expected limits are plotted, but the lines overlap due to the agreement between the background prediction and observation.
 At longer $Z'$ lifetimes, weaker limits are set on lighter $Z'$ for the same scalar mass because the more highly boosted $Z'$ results in more decays outside of the ID\@.
 Conversely, at shorter lifetimes the limits are weaker for heavier $Z'$ because the less-boosted particles will often decay before reaching the ID\@.
+The upper limits for different scalar masses are similar with stronger limits set for higher scalar masses due to the higher reconstruction efficiency.
+For example, the upper limits for the $e\mu$ channel at 10~mm (near the peak efficiencies) are 0.1120,~0.0589,~and~0.0534~fb for ($m_S$,~$m_{Z'}$)~=~(500,~200)~\GeV, (1000,~200)~\GeV, and (1500,~250)~\GeV respectively.
 The larger error bands for dimuon vertices are a result of the larger track and DV reconstruction systematic uncertainty for these vertices, as discussed in Section~\ref{sec:systs}.